Safe Video Production in the Age of COVID-19

 We’ve shot video in countless environments, from operating rooms to sewage treatment plants, rock quarries to cleanrooms, highways, homes, hospitals and headquarters.
 Each presents different challenges which now have to be re-assessed in view of the coronavirus.
 One thing we can offer that others may not is that eImage is a family video production business.
 Our two or three-person crew comes from the same household, so in terms of virus spread it’s as if we’re all one person.
 Perhaps this is the one time where family and micro-sized businesses will have a slight edge over the bigger guys.

-Wash your hands, wipe your gear, wear a mask and stay well!
+To keep video production safe during COVID, wash your hands, wipe your gear, wear a mask and stay well!